|Type, OG & Alc

 ||Well-retained, fine-textured head.
 Predominantly malty

 bouquet with some dark grain.
-A sweet smooth blend of caramel and malt with slight bitterness.
+Flavour is a sweet smooth blend of caramel and malt with slight bitterness.

 |Dark brown to almost black.